 More details on shared ownership housing and other schemes aimed at helping people to get on the housing ladder in Tandridge is available through the Help to Buy website.

 It had been anticipated that the scheme would be complete in late 2020, however during 2019 one of the companies involved in the development went into administration and work temporarily ceased on site.
 Clarion Housing, recently obtained planning approval for a variation to the original scheme (December 2020).
 The amendment has resulted in a slight increase in the height of the building, to accommodate increased floor to ceiling heights to allow for additional fire protection measures.
-Clarion hope to have a new contractor in place shortly with a view to making a start on site in spring 2021
+Clarion hope to have a new contractor in place shortly with a view to making a start on site in summer 2021